 Favorite Moments from Star Wars: Clone Wars

 Last month, I finally finished Star Wars: The Clone Wars.
 I started watching in 2021 and kept watching on & off throughout 2022 and 2023.
 No matter what your opinion is, I think it’s worth noting that Star Wars: The Clone Wars has shaped Star Wars lore since its release.
-Part of the reason it took me so long to finish the show is there were certain arcs that didn’t excite me all that much, so I felt it was difficult to keep myself on track.
-However, I felt once I got through season #3, I felt the show took a turn in a direction that I was more interested in.
-I wanted to focus on some of my favorite story arcs within Clone Wars
+Part of the reason it took me so long to finish the show is that certain arcs didn’t excite me all that much, so I felt it was difficult to keep myself on track.
+However, once I got through season #3, I felt the show took a turn in a direction that I was more interested in.
+I wanted to focus on some of my favorite story arcs within Clone Wars.

 In season #4, Obi-Wan fakes his death to go undercover to find out more about a plot to kidnap the Chancellor.
-As part of his undercover work, he’s forced to try out to make the team of assassins who goes after Palpatine.
+As part of his undercover work, he’s forced to try out to make the team of assassins who go after Palpatine.
 Dooku puts the assassins through several challenges.
-I thought this was entertaining to watch since it was more action based.
-Plus I think it gives Obi-Wan a little grit since this isn’t something that you would think Obi-Wan would do.
+I thought this was entertaining to watch since it was more action-based.
+Plus, I think it gives Obi-Wan a little grit since this isn’t something you would think Obi-Wan would do.

 Mandalore – Rise & Fall – Seasons #2 – #7

 I thought seeing Maul coming into it and taking Mandalore was not what I expected.
-It was one of the few things within Clone Wars that weren’t spoiled to me prior to watching.
+It was one of the few things within The Clone Wars that weren’t spoiled to me before watching.
 I have always been a Darth Maul fan, so the fact that he was brought back and served such a big role in the later seasons was so satisfying to watch.

 Taking Back Onderon – Season #5

-Onderon is the planet that Saw Guerra is from and this whole arc helps shape his character.
-Saw helps lead a resistance troop to take back the planet as the Jedi have agreed not to help.
+Onderon is the planet Saw Guerra is from, and this whole arc helps shape his character.
+Saw helps lead a resistance troop to take back the planet, as the Jedi have agreed not to help.
 Ahsoka is also key in this arc as well.
 The first time I saw Saw Guerra was in Rogue One, so it was cool to see Saw appear in other Star Wars content.

 Ahsoka’s Whole Arc – Season #5 – #7

 I will be honest, Ahsoka had to grow on me.
 I wasn’t originally a big fan of hers when I was watching the earlier seasons.
 With that being said, Ahsoka is now one of my favorite Star Wars characters.
-It’s clear that Ahsoka picks up a lot of Anakin’s discontent with the order.
+Ahsoka picks up a lot of Anakin’s discontent with the order.
 In season #5, Ahsoka is framed for a terrorist attack.
-The Jedi (except for Anakin) are so quick to believe Ahsoka is guilty which is rather odd to me considering all that she has done for them.
-She’s even kicked out of the order while she is on trial.
-Anakin quickly figures out who is responsible and invites Ahsoka back only for her to leave the order for good.
+The Jedi (except for Anakin) are so quick to believe Ahsoka is guilty, which is rather odd to me, considering all that she has done for them.
+She’s even been kicked out of the order while she is on trial.
+Anakin quickly figures out who is responsible and invites Ahsoka back, only for her to leave the order for good.

 Ahsoka meets Anakin again when Ahsoka and Bo-Katan return to Mandalore to dethrone Maul.
-Anakin is quick to greet Ahsoka while Obi-Wan is a little cold towards her.
-It was so disappointing to see that interaction, but I think if anything, it helps to confirm that Ahsoka made the right choice in leaving.
+Anakin is quick to greet Ahsoka, while Obi-Wan is a little cold towards her.
+It was disappointing to see that interaction, but if anything, it helps to confirm that Ahsoka made the right choice in leaving.
 Ahsoka and Maul have a lot of interesting dialogue because they both have one thing in common: they were both abandoned and treated disrespectfully.

-Finally, the last few episodes show Ahsoka as Order 66 is confirmed.
+Finally, the last few episodes show where Ahsoka was during Order 66.
 I love the way this was done.
 Ahsoka feels the change in The Force when Windu is killed by Sidious.
-She goes to Rex and that’s when the Clones turn on her.
-The whole scene when Ahsoka takes out her lightsabers, which were gifted to her by Anakin, and defends herself against all the blaster bolts was so awesome.
-Ahsoka ends up freeing Rex from the brainwashing and they escape together.
-I found myself getting a little teary-eyed towards the end seeing Ahsoka having to survive on her own.
-Ahsoka has arguably the best character arc in the whole show.
+She goes to Rex, and that’s when the clones turn on her.
+The whole scene when Ahsoka takes out her lightsabers, which were gifted to her by Anakin, and defends herself against all the blaster bolts, was awesome.
+Ahsoka ends up freeing Rex from the brainwashing, and they escape together.
+I found myself getting a little teary-eyed towards the end, seeing Ahsoka having to survive on her own.
+Ahsoka arguably has the best character arc in the whole show.

 If you have ever struggled to watch Clone Wars like I have, there are several guides online that show the pivotal episodes to watch.
-An example includes this guide which lists several episodes that are essential for any Star Wars fan.
-I’m so glad that I watched the show and now I feel like I need some Ahsoka merchandise in my life.
+I’m so glad that I watched the show, and now I feel like I need some Ahsoka merchandise in my life.

 May the 4th – 2023 Plan Recap